stat545ubc-2023/assignment-b4-April-UBC/README.md

 You can use `bunnylatin` to easily manipulate a string or a vector according to the Bunny Latin rules.
 It will move the last two letters of the word to the front, then repeat the last letter of the newly modified word once at the end.
+The input of must be a string or a vector.
+Each string length must be equal to or greater than three.

 ## Example